topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 At some point it is not possible to zoom in further.
 If you want to enable additional zoom, you can do this by enabling the setting :ref:`Menu > More > Settings > Map > Additional zoom in <sec-settings-map>`.
 The drawback is that then map will become grainy when zoomed in far.

 On MacOS, you can zoom with two fingers just like in iOS if you have a trackpad.
 You can also zoom using the keyboard.
 It is then important that the map has focus.
 Please press the 'tab' key to change focus.
-Using the keyboard you can zoom in the following ways:
+Using the keyboard you can zoom in and out in the following ways:

 - Command +, Command -.
 Or + - keys.
 You can tap it one time, but also hold it to zoom further.
 - Option key + arrow up, arrow down
 - Press and hold shift and press and hold the mouse button / trackpad button and move up or down.
+- Double tap (zoom in), hold the option key and double tap (zoom out).

 .. _ss-map-center: